mrzool/mrzool.github.io/index.md

 {% include _posts.html %}

-Subscribe to the [RSS feed](/feed.xml) to get the next one as soon as it's posted.
+Subscribe to the [RSS feed](/feed.xml) to be notified of new posts.

 ### Elsewhere